Jeffchen54/KMP-Kemono-Downloader/README.md

 -h : Help

--EXPERIMENTAL : Enable experimental mode
+--EXPERIMENTAL : Enable experimental mode

+--BENCHMARK : Benchmark URL scraping, does not download files

  Default file organization is packed, all works will have their own folder within an artist folder.